 We are getting lots of questions about how to publish live HLS streams using Amazon CloudFront with Ant Media Server.
 Here is the tutorial that explains how to publish live HLS streams using Amazon CloudFront.

-As the speed of the internet increases, live streaming applications are getting more popular and most of the time, these applications are designed and target to serve a huge number of audiences with acceptable latency figures as the nature of HLS.
+As the speed of the internet increases, live streaming applications are getting more popular and most of the time, these applications are designed and targeted to serve a huge number of audiences with acceptable latency figures as the nature of HLS.
 So how would you cope with the required capacity and load?
 One option is setting up a scaling solution which you need to bear with its cost which is due to scaling up your infrastructure and/or processing power.
-Another option is to use CDNs which helps to replicate your HLS stream via caching capability, therefore it is way more cost-effective than scaling up.
+Another option is to use CDNs which help to replicate your HLS stream via caching capability, therefore it is way more cost-effective than scaling up.

-In this blog post, we will explain how to publish HLS stream to millions using CloudFront with Ant Media Server.
+In this blog post, we will explain how to publish HLS streams to millions using CloudFront with Ant Media Server.